nehalineogi/azure-cross-solution-network-architectures/apim/README-default.md

 apimgmthswl9re3lmxzql1trcem4vhzns3wi7pgownizflvlit.cloudapp.net.
 13.92.61.44
 ```
-5. Backend APIs need to be pubicly accessible (Example Echo API, Conference API or API running on linux host with public IP address)
+5. Backend APIs need to be pubicly accessible (Example Echo API, Conference API or API running on linux host with** public IP address**)

-6. Use Docker host or on-premises Kubernetes cluster to run API Management self-hosted gateway
+6. Self hosted Gateway Consideration:

-7. Self hosted Gateway Consideration:
+   * Use Docker host or on-premises Kubernetes cluster to run API Management self-hosted gateway

-    Backend APIs (192.168.1.232) needs to be routable from self-hosted APIM Gateway within the on-premises environment.
-Management.penguintrails.com resolves to public IP.
+   * Backend APIs (192.168.1.232) needs to be routable from self-hosted APIM Gateway within the on-premises environment.
+Management.penguintrails.com resolves to public IP of the APIM (13.92.61.44)